There are standard questionnaires by which one can identify the existence of an alcohol or drug problem that requires treatment.

 4. Have you ever had a drink or used drugs first thing in the morning to steady your nerves or to get rid of a hangover (eye-opener)?

-Likewise there are questionnaires to identify Co-dependency in a family member or close loved one of the person addicted to alcohol / drugs
+Likewise there are questionnaires to identify Co-dependency in a family member or close loved one of the people addicted to alcohol/drugs

 1. Did you ever lose time from work due to your relationship with an addicted person?